nicheng404/COMP1110-Lab-Exercises/src/comp1110/lab2/README.md

 You may use either the VDI, VirtualBox, or your own natively-installed version of IntelliJ and Java.

 **Your tutor will mark your engagement during the lab.**
-You will receive a mark of 0.9 for full engagement and a small bonus (a mark of 1.0) if you complete all the tasks during the lab (your tutor will use the CI to check this --- you don't need to be marked off).

 ## Part I:  30-Minute Check-In